Theresa LePore: Affiliations

-She is writing a book about the 2000 election and the butterfly ballot she designed.

 Election controversy

 In 2000, to accommodate the large number of presidential candidates eligible in Florida, LePore designed a staggered two-page format with candidate names on alternating sides of a central punch button column.
-Conservatives falsely commented that the same ballot was successfully used in the 1996 election; in fact, it had never been used in a Palm Beach County election among rival candidates for office.
-In 2000, the confusing design led to an increased number of miscast votes in the presidential election (votes that would otherwise have been a decisive reversal) and consequently achieved notoriety.
+Some conservatives claimed the same ballot was successfully used in the 1996 election; in fact, it had never been used in a Palm Beach County election among rival candidates for office.

 A study by The Palm Beach Post speculated that voters confused by Palm Beach County's butterfly ballot cost Al Gore the presidency.
+A 2024 study by The New York Times described it as "a slam dunk" that, all else being equal, the ballot design swung the election to George W. Bush.

+In 2008, she was reportedly writing a book about the 2000 election and the butterfly ballot she designed.

 Popular culture

 In Jay Roach's Recount, LePore is played by Jayne Atkinson.